-In 2010, there were an astonishing 10.8 million motor vehicle accidents in the United States, with almost 36,000 passenger deaths within a year of the accident.
+In 2010, there were an astonishing 10.8 million motor vehicle crashes in the United States, with almost 36,000 passenger deaths.
 In 2010, traffic fatalities amounted to 1,031 in Tennessee, 563 in Arkansas, and 641 in Mississippi.
 These three states also saw some of the highest fatality rates (deaths per 100 million vehicle miles traveled) in the country.

-Automobile accidents can be debilitating and thus often lead to considerable physical, mental, and financial hardship for victims.
-According to a study produced by AAA, the annual cost of car crashes in the United States amounts to around $300 billion, a per person cost of around $1,500.
+Motor vehicle crashes can be debilitating and thus often lead to considerable physical, mental, and financial hardship for victims.
+The annual cost of car crashes in the United States amounts to around $300 billion, a per person cost of around $1,500.

 Causes of Auto Accidents

-In Tennessee, the most common causes of auto accidents include:
+In Tennessee, the most common causes of auto crashes include:

 - Distracted driving including drivers talking on the phone, texting, rubbernecking